kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 | **Data protection** | Data replicated within the AZ to guarantee local resilience.                                    |
 | **Limits** | No inter-regional or inter-zone protection; dependent on a single AZ.                                    |

+**2N+1 architecture:**

+This architecture doubles the resources required (2N) and adds an extra unit (+1) to guarantee continuity of service in the event of a local failure (server, disk).
+Resources are distributed between several datacentres in the same AZ, ensuring low latency and local resilience.
+However, it does not protect against a global failure of the AZ.

 #### Scaling

 In a 1-AZ Region, scaling options are somewhat limited due to the single availability zone.
 Here's how scaling works in this setup: